Struggling with Stepfamily Boundaries: Should I Cut Ties with My Stepmom for Failing to Deliver My Dad's Ashes?

 So I'm (29M), and recently I lost my dad unexpectedly.
 The shock and grief have been overwhelming.

-Unfortunately, due to certain circumstances, there was no funeral held, which made it even harder to have closure.
+Unfortunately, due to certain circumstances, there was no funeral held, which made it even harder to find closure.
 My stepmom, Margaret, who was married to my dad for five years, skipped the obituary, and it's unclear why.

 She promised she'd send them to me, but weeks turned into months, and nothing arrived.
 Every time we chat or she calls, it feels like nothing's wrong.